Requirements

 The following requirements apply to you and your adopted child:

-• You have obtained permission in principle from the Central Authority for International Children’s Issues of the Dutch Ministry of Justice and Security (J&V).
+- You have obtained permission in principle (beginseltoestemming) from the Central Authority for International Children’s Issues of the Dutch Ministry of Justice and Security (J&V).
 This is a statement that, according to the Ministry of J&V, you are suitable to adopt the foreign child.

-• If you have not adopted the child under the Convention, you have obtained ‘registered permission in principle’ from the Central Authority for International Children’s Issues of the Ministry of J&V. This is a statement that the Minister for Migration gives you permission to adopt your foreign adopted child into your family.
-The child’s personal details are listed in the document as well.
+- If you have not adopted the child under the Convention, you have obtained ‘registered permission in principle’ from the Central Authority for International Children’s Issues of the Ministry of J&V. This is a statement that the Minister for Migration gives you permission to adopt your foreign adopted child into your family.
+The child’s personal details are listed in the document.

-• Your adopted child does not have a life threatening contagious or long-term physical or mental disease.
-This is evident from a medical statement from the child’s country of origin.
+- Your adopted child does not have a life threatening contagious or long-term physical or mental disease.
+This is stated in a medical statement from the child’s country of origin.

-• You can demonstrate the identity of your adopted child.
-What if your adopted child has no valid document allowing them to travel outside their own country, for example a passport?
-Then the IND will not reject the application if you can demonstrate the child’s identity in a different way.
+- You can demonstrate the identity of your adopted child.
+Does your adopted child not have a valid document allowing them to travel outside their own country, for example a passport?
+The IND will not reject the application if you can demonstrate the child’s identity in a different way.

-For more general information about adoption, please visit the website of the Adoption Service Foundation, in Dutch Stichting Adoptievoorzieningen.
+For more general information about adoption, please visit the website of the Adoption Service Foundation FIOM.

 Process and costs